Your 20’s are an important age.

 It’s like streering a ship.
 Sure the wind can just take you where ever if you let it – and that’s normally into a rock formation, but if you take control of your ship and start doing the steering yourself there’s not telling what adventure you may find.

 Yes there are exceptions but for a 19 year old man don’t even worry about getting married and having kids.
 Look, it’s good to be married and it’s good to have kids.
-I see the joy and happiness it brings my 2 brothers.
+It's a good way to live the latter half of your life.
+We have such an immature culture where we act like we're going to be young forever.
+You're not.

-It’s a wonderful way to live your life as you get older but don’t rush.
-If you’re a man, good news.
+Having a good woman to love and support you is a wonderful way to live your life as you get older but don’t rush.
+If you’re a man.
 You have plenty of time.
 You can still date very attractive 20 somethings when you’re in your 30’s if you take care of yourself.
-You should be a man at this point, in great shape, making good money.
-You’re in your prime in your 30’s.

 BONUS: It does not matter where you’re coming from, all that matters is where you’re going.